-Christmas markets are very popular with both the locals and tourists and that’s why they can get very busy – try to avoid weekends (especially in the evening) if possible.
+Christmas markets are very popular with locals and tourists, so they can get swamped – try to avoid weekends (especially in the evening) if possible.

-It’s really cold in Prague in December (below zero degrees Celsius / 32 Fahrenheit) so dress accordingly.
+It’s cold in Prague in December (below zero degrees Celsius / 32 Fahrenheit), so dress accordingly.

-If you manage to avoid travelling during peak times at Christmas and New Year and travel before or after the holiday season instead, you can get some great flight deals.
+If you avoid travelling during peak times at Christmas and New Year and travel before or after the holiday season instead, you can get some great flight deals.

-In comparison with the Christmas markets in other countries, especially in Germany, the markets in Prague are smaller, which makes them more charming and picturesque.
+Compared to the Christmas markets in other countries, especially in Germany, the markets in Prague are smaller, making them more charming and picturesque.

 The prices of merchandise, food and drinks at the Christmas markets in Prague are also lower than in Germany or Austria, which makes them a perfect place for buying original Christmas gifts or decorations.